What is AEO? Answer Engine Optimization Explained (2026)

 Why answer engine optimization matters for the future of search

+The second consequence is that traffic and value are decoupling.
 The visitors who do arrive from answer engines tend to be unusually high-intent.
 HubSpot’s internal data puts the conversion rate at three times that of other channels.
-HubSpot That is consistent with how answer engines are used: buyers often show up after they have already framed the problem, compared options, and filtered the field.
+HubSpot That fits how answer engines are used: buyers show up after they have already framed the problem and filtered the field.

 So why is AEO important?
 Because the future of search is not only about where your page appears.
 It is about whether your brand survives the synthesis layer.